techouse/qs/README.md

 );
 ```

-This depth can be overridden by passing a depth option to [DecodeOptions.depth]:
+You can override this limit with [DecodeOptions.depth]:

 ```dart
 expect(